 Luzerne is a very small borough located in the state of Pennsylvania.
 With a population of 2,722 people and just one neighborhood, Luzerne is the 542nd largest community in Pennsylvania.
-Luzerne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Luzerne was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Luzerne is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Luzerne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Luzerne are a mix of both white- and blue-collar jobs.
 Overall, Luzerne is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Luzerne who work in management occupations (12.91%), office and administrative support (11.60%), and sales jobs (11.60%).

 Also of interest is that Luzerne has more people living here who work in computers and math than 95% of the places in the US.